wikipathways/pvjs/README.md

 1. If you've already forked and cloned pathvisiojs, skip ahead to Step 2.
 Otherwise:

-a.
 Fork the [WikiPathways repo for pathvisiojs](https://github.com/wikipathways/pathvisiojs/fork) by clicking the "Fork" button on the upper right.
-b.
-Once Github takes you to your newly created fork, find the "HTTPS clone URL," copy it, open a terminal on your dev machine and enter the following command:
+Github will create a fork of pathvisiojs for you and take you to your newly created fork.
+On your newly created fork, find the "HTTPS clone URL," copy it, open a terminal on your dev machine and enter the following command:

 ```
 $ cd ~/Sites/ #or another directory of your choice